 University offices may create and use mailing lists for communicating with targeted University audiences having a special interest in the specific information being distributed (e.g., account signers, budget and business officers, academic advisors).
-Offices are encouraged to use alternate methods of communication, such as listservs and Web sites, as much as possible for distribution of information of interest to specific sets
+Offices are encouraged to use alternate methods of communication, such as listservs and websites, as much as possible for distribution of information of interest to specific sets of internal users.

-Other University policies may also regulate the use of the University's electronic resources, including the Acceptable Use of Computing Systems, Software, and the University Digital Network. of internal users.
 Faculty and other instructional staff may e-mail targeted sub-populations having a special interest in the information being distributed, such as students enrolled in a particular course.